MPalix86/programmatically_upload_csv_in_superset/README.md

 - Clone this repository.
 - If you haven't installed dependencies yet, run pip install psycopg2 in your terminal.

-Note: For the script to function properly, Superset must be running, and PostgreSQL must be accessible see the exemple inside `usage_example.py`
+Note: For the script to function properly, Superset must be running, and PostgreSQL must be accessible. you can find an exemple inside `usage_example.py`

 ### EXPOSING API
 The file `main.py` contains a simple API through which you can call this service externally.
 If you want to use it as an API, the POST call must look like: